Max Branning: 2006–2021

-Max returns two months later after buying the car lot, with the intention of gaining custody of Abi's daughter.
-He also marries Tanya's sister, Rainie Cross (Tanya Franks) in order to look like a family man, shocking everyone when she is revealed as his wife.
+Two months later, Max resurfaces after buying the car lot and becomes intent with gaining custody of Abi's daughter.
+He also marries Tanya's sister Rainie Cross (Tanya Franks) in order to look like a family man, shocking everyone when she is revealed as his wife.
 The marriage is a scam and it's revealed he's going pay Rainie when he gains the custody.
-Phil is furious when he discovers that Max has returned and has one of his former businesses but despite his attempts to con Max, Max fends him off whilst mocking him.
+Phil is unhappy when he discovers Max is back and has one of his former businesses.
+Their feud resumes when Phil attempts to con Max, who fends him off whilst mocking him.
 Despite a less than easy start, Max settles back into life on the square.
 Him and Rainie successfully fool their neighbours and social services whilst moving in with Jack.
-Rainie worries that Jack's girlfriend, Mel Owen (Tamzin Outhwaite) suspects their relationship is fake so they put on a convincing romance, including them passionately kissing.
+Rainie worries that Jack's girlfriend, Mel Owen (Tamzin Outhwaite), suspects their relationship is fake so they put on a convincing romance, including them passionately kissing.
 When Max realises that Rainie's kiss was real, he is shocked but she quickly admits it was a mistake.
-Donna Yates (Lisa Hammond), who was Abi's friend, tries to stop Rainie and Max getting custody of the baby, but Rainie admits to Donna that she wants to bring up the baby because she cannot have children of her own due to her former drug use.
+It is then Abi's old friend Donna Yates (Lisa Hammond) tries to stop Rainie and Max getting custody of the baby, but Rainie admits to Donna that she wants to bring up the baby because she cannot have children of her own due to her former drug use.
 Cora also returns and offers Rainie a job in Exeter and a chance to bring up Abi with her and Tanya, but Rainie reveals Cora's £50,000 bribe to social services.
 Rainie searches for houses so she and Max can bring up Abi on their own, and Max thanks her, asking what she will do once she receives her pay-off.
 This leaves Rainie upset as she secretly wants to stay with Max and Abi.
 Feeling lonely, she has a one-night stand with Jack but they both agree to never talk about it again the next day, not realising that Jack's daughter Amy had seen them kissing and taken a video.
 When Rainie decides to leave, Max realises his own feelings for her and stops her at the train station where they agree to enter a real relationship.